-Global Africa Region Americas Region Asia Region European Region MedWet Continue with the SGF cycle in Review Africa SGF proposals and Review Americas (Neotropics) Review Asia SGF proposals and Review European SGF proposals 2001 and prepare manage and keep under review the SGF proposals and manage and manage and keep under review the and manage and keep under review recommendations for SC26 on current SGF projects.
+Global Africa Region Americas Region Asia Region European Region MedWet Continue with the SGF cycle in Review Africa SGF proposals and Review Americas (Neotropics) Review Asia SGF proposals and Review European SGF proposals 2002 and prepare manage and keep under review the SGF proposals and manage and manage and keep under review the and manage and keep under review recommendations for Standing current SGF projects.
 Undertake keep under review the current current SGF projects.
 Undertake the current SGF projects.
-Undertake projects to be funded. follow-up actions where necessary SGF projects.
-Undertake follow- follow-up actions where necessary follow-up actions where necessary for previous SGF projects.
+Undertake Committee on projects to be follow-up actions where necessary SGF projects.
+Undertake follow- follow-up actions where necessary follow-up actions where necessary funded. for previous SGF projects.
 Where up actions where necessary for for previous SGF projects.
 Where for previous SGF projects.
 Where possible, visit SGF project sites previous SGF projects.
-Where possible, visit SGF project sites possible, visit SGF project sites during missions to the region. possible, visit SGF project sites during missions to the region. during missions to the region. during missions to the region.
-Encourage submission of priority Encourage submission of priority Encourage submission of priority projects if there are clear Encourage submission of priority projects if there are clear projects if there are clear indications indications that resources will be projects if there are clear indications that resources will be that resources will be available. available. indications that resources will be available. available.
+Where possible, visit SGF project sites possible, visit SGF project sites Consider opportunities for CP during missions to the region. possible, visit SGF project sites during missions to the region. during missions to the region. training in the preparation of SGF during missions to the region. proposals, based on the guidance Encourage submission of priority Encourage submission of priority Encourage submission of priority prepared by the SAEDC on projects if there are clear Encourage submission of priority projects if there are clear projects if there are clear indications project proposal development, so indications that resources will be projects if there are clear indications that resources will be that resources will be available. as to improve the quality of available. indications that resources will be available. applications. available.
 Oceania Region As above.

-Section II Administration Work Plan 2001
+Section II Administration Work Plan 2002